thomasscottbeck-sudo/MSBA-Practice-Project-Thomas-Beck-GitHub-Portfolio/README.md

 ## 5. What I Learned

+* **Comparative Machine Learning Architectures:** By testing the exact same dataset across the full spectrum of algorithms—from linear baselines (Logistic Regression) to ensemble methods (XGBoost) and Deep Learning (Neural Networks)—I gained a practical understanding of where each architecture excels.
+The project demonstrated that for tabular financial data with high noise, tree-based boosting often outperforms neural networks.
+* **Complexity is not the same as performance:** My Python Neural Network experiment (File 02) proved that complexity does not guarantee performance.
+The simpler engineered features in the linear model often outperformed the raw features in the deep learning model, reinforcing that feature engineering often yields a higher ROI than model architecture tuning.
 * **Professional Notebook Architecture:** I mastered the **Quarto** framework to transform raw code into executive-ready HTML reports.
 Learning to control code folding, CSS styling, and tabsets was essential for creating a portfolio that looks as good as the code runs.
-* **The Power of "Negative Results":** My failed Python Neural Network experiment (File 02) taught me that more complexity doesn't always mean better performance.
-Documenting this failure was just as valuable as the success of the XGBoost model because it scientifically justified our architectural choices.
 * **Compute Optimization:** I gained a deep appreciation for hardware resource management.
 Learning to detect logical cores and assign parallel backends allowed me to train complex Random Forest ensembles in minutes rather than hours.
-* **The "Accuracy Trap":** I learned that 92% accuracy is meaningless when 92% of the classes are the same.
-Pivoting to **AUC-ROC** shifted our focus to ranking risk rather than just predicting the majority class.
 * **Reproducibility Engineering:** I moved beyond "it works on my machine" by implementing robust file paths (using `here::here()`) and standardizing our code environment to ensure anyone could run our analysis.

 ---